 Benefits of LLP Registration in India

-The following listed are the advantages of Limited Liability Partnership in India:
+The following listed are the advantages of a Limited Liability Partnership in India:

 - Separate Legal Entity